Shahablo/medcodepro/GroupProject/Design-Team/design-discussion.md

 # Summary

 The process turned out to be fruitful.
-We all four members discussed all the designs thoroughly.
-Every one got chance to discuss her/his opinion.
-We refined our understanding through discussion and explanation and finally came up with team design.
+All four members discussed all the designs thoroughly.
+Everyone got chance to discuss their opinion.
+We refined our understanding through discussion and explanation and finally came up with the final team design.